Ear tag

-An ear tag is a plastic or metal object used for identification of domestic livestock and other animals.
+An ear tag is a plastic or metal object used for identification of domestic livestock.
 If the ear tag uses Radio Frequency Identification Device (RFID) technology it is referred to as an electronic ear tag.
 Electronic ear tags conform to international standards ISO 11784 and ISO 11785 working at 134.2 kHz, as well as ISO/IEC 18000-6C operating in the UHF spectrum.
 There are other non-standard systems such as Destron working at 125 kHz.
 Although there are many shapes of ear tags, the main types in current use are as follows: